 (Which is why it’s beneficial to work with an investor-friendly real estate agent)

 What you’re looking for on the MLS are expired listings.
-These homes were listed for sale by a real estate agent, but the listing expired without selling.
+A real estate agent listed these homes for sale, but the listing expired without selling.

 This is often a good lead because the owner is motivated to sell.

 Because they’ve been trying to sell (without success) for a long time!